-If you are an organization that uses Microsoft Azure AD and wanted to explore their Teams software before deciding to pay for it, Teams Exploratory is here to help you.
-With this, you can experience Teams as if you had the Team license for real, but without paying for it.
+If your organization uses Microsoft Azure AD and wants to explore Teams before deciding to pay for it, Teams Exploratory is here to help you.
+With this, you can experience Teams as if you had the paid license, but without actually paying for it.
 Here’s everything you need to know about Microsoft Teams Exploratory.

 - What is Microsoft Teams Exploratory License?

 - Can I use Teams Exploratory for free?

 - Which services are included under Teams Exploratory?

 - Am I eligible for getting Teams Exploratory?

 - Microsoft Teams exploratory trial: How to sign up